 It's so easy to chase trends, especially if a founder is coming to you and is doing what they saw Uber do because they think that's a recipe for success.
 When Pinterest really got popular, there was this Pinterest-ification of websites.
 I went to the homepage of a top news network one day and it was this Pinterest-like grid layout.
 But it was terrible because, first of all, a lot of news stories are negative, so it's not visual content.

 So we have to justify our design decisions and not to chase trends.

 So many teams and designers are focused on getting to that final deliverable.
 But you can't let that drive the process—you have to make sure that you're not moving so fast through the design process that you can't recognize where you could grow as a designer, and learn to do things differently for the next project.

 Sarah is such a wealth of UX knowledge that we couldn’t fit it all in one article!
-We’ll be back next week with part 2 of this interview.
-Stay tuned for more on stubborn stakeholders, accessibility, consumerization, and much more!
+Head on over to part 2 of this interview for more on stubborn stakeholders, accessibility, consumerization, and much more!